andirkh/hummingbun/README.md

 Bun is javascript runtime written in [Zig](https://ziglang.org/) that execute Javascript or Typescript, a *lingua franca* in the web technology domain.
 Another motivation is to exercise using Typescript more.
 The target audience of this SSG would be myself, my wife or even my neighbors.
 I want to exercise my software development skill by creating a SSG that can be used by non-technical people as well, since I'm the only person who can write a code in my neighborhood.
 So I think it would be an interesting Journey.

 ## Workflow
 I've got an inspiration by the co-creator of Django Framework that every [new feature should started with a github issue](https://simonwillison.net/2022/Jan/12/how-i-build-a-feature/).
-He use that method not only for large audience project, but also his 190+ his personal projects.
+He use that method not only for large audience project, but also his 190+ personal projects.
 So I decided to implement that methodology as well.
 The other benefit is to have a documentation ready at first.
 I treat it as a Jira ticket as well.

 So, When there's a need to change the code:
 - write a github issue with `story` or `bug` label